xenia-canary/game-patches/.github/README.md

     ```
     **This isn't guaranteed to work, and may cause crashes.**
     <br>Hashes are used to verify the correct version of a game is being patched, and this bypasses it.
-    <br>However, superficial differences (title/media ID, etc) can generate a different hash, even if the underlying code is the same.

 ---